-Sadly, no matter how much the dedicated attendees of ‘Legs, Bums & Tums’ classes want to believe, you can’t melt fat away from specific areas.
+Sadly, no matter how much the dedicated attendees of ‘Abs Blast’ classes want to believe, you can’t melt fat away from specific areas.
 When you burn calories, your body finds fuel from everywhere.
 And – sorry gents – men’s bodies choose to stockpile that extra energy around the middle.
 Right where your six-pack should be.

-So while your quest for washboard abs isn’t hurt by core-specific moves, the most effective regime is one that focuses on total-body workouts, which burn as many calories – and as much fat – in as little time as possible.
-And also not laying down more blubber because Just Eat beat that low-cal stir fry (more on that here).
+The most effective regime is one that focuses on total-body workouts, which burn as many calories – and as much fat – in as little time as possible.

 It’s important that the exercises you choose work your core – the area from your above your hips to below your pecs – so when the fat starts clearing, solid abs start appearing.
-But that tax bigger (and therefore more calorie-guzzling) muscles at the same time.
-We’ve put together a workout that does just that.
+But equally that the exercises you choose tax bigger (and therefore more calorie-guzzling) muscles at the same time.

 Aim to do the circuit five times over, three times a week.
 Can’t do that?
 Then complete as much as possible and work up to it.
 Any sweat is better than none.